MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 opportunities in detailed decision making and budgeting.
 MMM also suffers from various downsides, such as lack of data, untested assumptions of market behaviour and various biases.

-MMM often suffers from
-various downsides, such as lack of data, deficient model forms and biases.
+MMM often suffers from various downsides, such as lack of data, deficient model forms and biases.
 Improving modelling granularity would enable marketers to analyse performance on lower levels and broaden their discussion on improvements.

 Marketing mix modeling is a top down modelling solution that measures the high-level impact of a range of marketing efforts on sales, will help guide budget allocation by showing how channel (incremental) performance compares, to get the optimal marketing mix.
 It models sales over time across digital and offline channels, as a function of advertising sales, other marketing variables and even control variables like weather, economic conditions, seasonality and competition.

+Because of the impracticality of the conventional methods for studying causality, companies often resort to using more straightforward marketing mix modelling (MMM), aka media mix modelling, techniques.
+MMM attempts to model the demand response by fitting a model, typically an OLS regression with various drivers and control factors, in historical data (Chan and Perry, 2017).
+The results commonly include ROAS estimates for advertising channels and a break-down of the effect of different drivers.
+The technique is cheap, fast and straightforward to apply as it typically involves no experimentation.
+Yet, the validity of the results is often questionable.
+The models are often based on inaccurate or unverified assumptions about the nature of marketing environment (Zhang and Vaver, 2017) and are merely capable of producing correlational, not causal results (Chan and Perry, 2017).

 **Optimize Tactically with Multi-Touch Attribution** multitouch attribution (MTA) is a solution that suggest ways to optimize their marketing performance.